 The Mobile App, unlike the web, allows to save users information (like shipping addresses and payment methods) on the device, making them quickly available to the user in the hottest stages of the purchase process.
 Also the App has cart recovery functionality, that’s not present on the web.
 The cart remains saved even if the user interrupts the shopping and closes the app.

-It’s important to be the clearest during the process, providing all the necessary information to the user, so that when he arrives at checkout he doesn’t have any doubt and/or final surprise.
+It’s important to be the clearest during the process, providing all the necessary information to the user, so that when he arrives at checkout he doesn’t have any doubts and/or final surprise.
 On the app you can set all the necessary information for your customers so that they will not be surprised at checkout.